Exploring canyons in glassy energy landscapes using metadynamics: Details of the Algorithm

 A detailed description of the algorithmic procedure is provided below. \begin{enumerate}[noitemsep] \item A random energetic minima sampled via FIRE from a random configuration (quenched ensemble) is selected as the starting point. \item A bias potential is added on to the system centered around the selected minimum in 3N dimensional configuration space.
 (Note: to ensure the bias potential is center of mass preserving during evaluation of the bias, we subtract the mass weighted sum of forces on all particles.) \item The system is given a small, positional displacement in a random direction in the configuration space, scaled such that at least one particle exceeds the system force tolerance, $F_{tol}$.
 This displacement is adjusted to preserve the center of mass location.
 The system is then quenched on the biased energy landscape (${U}_\text{tot} = {U} + {U}_{\text{i, bias}}$, where $i$ signifies the bias number) \item Biases are added in succession until a new unbiased minimum is reached.
-This is verified by ensuring that ${U}_{\text{bias}}/ N < U_{tol}$. \item The above process is repeated until a desired amount of the energy landscape is sampled. \end{enumerate}
+This is verified by ensuring that ${U}_{\text{total, bias}}/ N < U_{tol}$. \item The above process is repeated until a desired amount of the energy landscape is sampled. \end{enumerate}

 To undertake the above process with utmost efficiency and accuracy for our systems of interest with a highly rugged energy landscapes, we use a finite-ranged bias potential viz. a symmetric quartic function, as described in \Cref{eq:bias potential}.
 Parameters $\mathcal{U}_\sigma$ and $\mathcal{U}_0$ represent the $3N$ dimensional Euclidean extent and energetic height of the bias respectively.
 Throughout our simulation, the center of mass of the system remains at rest, due to the bias force exerting no force on the center of mass.
 This is enforced by subtracting the mass weighted total force from individual bias force calculations.
 Despite this correction, our bias remains isotropic in the $3N-1$ angular dimensions.